Dear visitor,

 Expanding DEIJ is an ongoing process, and so I regularly seek out and partake of workshops for inclusion and belonging, with topics such advocating for justice, fostering more inclusive classrooms, improving accessibility, and mitigating biased hiring practices.
 In my classroom, I am working to embrace more principles of universal design, eliminate ableist policies, and increase diverse representation and voices.
 As Vice President of NYSCA, I implemented a Land Acknowledgement as part of the annual conference and the use of pronoun stickers with conference badges, and I assisted in the creation of a code of conduct and the establishment of a code of conduct review committee.

-I am excited by the prospect of leveraging my assorted experiences and networks to continue, and advance, the work of my institutions and the success of my students.
+I am honored to leverage my assorted experiences and networks to continue, and advance, the work of my institution and the success of my students.
 With service and leadership experience at multiple colleges and in multiple communication associations, and with twenty-plus years of undergraduate and graduate teaching and program development experience, I understand the value of both tradition and innovation.